 Growing up and watching Thierry Henry for Arsenal was simply inspiring.
 Henry was a strong and pacey player with outstanding link-up play and legendary finishing.
-The man was without doubt a football icon, as well as being a very cool and suave individual.
+The man was, without doubt, a football icon, as well as a very cool and suave individual.

 Whilst playing in the Premier League, Henry scored 175 goals in 258 appearances, and he finished as the league's top goalscorer a record four times.

 Henry enjoyed many outstanding seasons with Arsenal, most notably during the 2003/04 season when Arsenal became invincible.
 They did not lose a single game throughout the entire league campaign, a feat that has not been achieved since and may never be achieved again in our lifetime.
 Henry was instrumental in that season for the Gunners as he netted 30 goals.

 Though the Invincible season was impressive, I personally believe Henry’s best season to have been the 2002/03 campaign.
 He scored 24 goals and delivered 20 assists, which is still a record for most assists in a Premier League season, alongside Kevin De Bruyne.
 This stat proves that Henry was so much more than just goals, he was an all-around remarkable team player.

 Henry won the PFA Player of the Year award for both the aforementioned seasons.

 Thierry Henry spent seven seasons at Arsenal, winning three FA Cups and clinching two Premier League titles for the Gunners, as well as captaining Arsenal to the Champions League final in 2006.